bonrita/extended_container/README.md

 Tag the service with the tag: 'container.drupal_service_subscriber'

 ### Autowiring
-Improved greatly on the autowiring feature e.g
+Improved greatly on the autowiring feature.
+Below is what was improved.
 * Enable autowiring for all services of a module by default i.e if enabled for that particular module.
 * Enable autowiring of interfaces